See and Do in London

 There are, of course, lots of well-known sights in London, but the best way to explore the city without getting overwhelmed is to choose a neighbourhood to poke about in for a day.

-Here are some of the must-see attractions in London.
+Here are some of the must-see attractions in London for new arrivals to marvel at.

 Recommended attractions in London